jgomer2001/testing/scim-uma.md

 ## Enable protection

 To make your SCIM endpoint be protected by UMA, you just have to activate a couple of features via oxTrust.
 Most complexity is hidden by configurations already setup in your default server installation.
-The setup script does a lot so that you can start quickly!
+The [setup script](../installation-guide/setup_py.md) does a lot so that you can start quickly!

-In the following section we will be back for a deeper insight and see how configurations correlate to concepts already shown.

 * If you haven't done so, enable SCIM from the oxTrust admin GUI.
-Simply Go to Configuration > Organization Configuration and choose "enabled" for the SCIM support attribute
+Simply Go to `Configuration` > `Organization Configuration` and choose "enabled" for the SCIM support attribute

 ![enable scim](../img/scim/enable-scim.png)

-* Activate UMA custom script in oxTrust admin GUI: Go to Configuration > Manage Custom Scripts, and in the tab for "UMA Authorization policies" check "Enabled" at the bottom.
+* Activate UMA custom script in oxTrust admin GUI: Go to `Configuration` > `Manage Custom Scripts`, and in the tab for `UMA Authorization policies` check "Enabled" at the bottom.
 Finally press the "Update" button.

 ![enable uma](../img/scim/enable_uma.png)

+In the following section we willgo for a deeper insight and see how configurations correlate to concepts already shown.

 ## Built-in configurations

-If you are coming from the previous section, maybe you are pleased about how easy it is to activate protection...
-Let's explore why it works.

 !!!
 Note:
     Throughout this section you will have to inspect LDAP entries.
-You may export you LDAP contents to an `ldif` file but it's desirable (and more practical) if you can connect to your Gluu Server LDAP using a GUI client such as [Apache DS](https://directory.apache.org/studio/downloads.html).
+You may export your LDAP contents to an `ldif` file but it's desirable (and more practical) if you can connect to your Gluu Server LDAP using a GUI client such as [Apache DS](https://directory.apache.org/studio/downloads.html).

 ### Configurations triggered by resource owner